Curriculum3.jpg

 CE 3304 Integrated Chiropractic Practice

-Utilizing a case based approach, learning from across the program is integrated as clinical reasoning skills are applied to reach a diagnosis and formulate a plan of management specific to that patient's presentation.
-Evidence based care within a biopsychosocial model is emphasized.
-Learning is optimized by guest lecturer and expert panel presentations.
+Utilizing a case-based approach, learning from across the program is integrated as clinical reasoning skills are applied to reach a diagnosis and formulate a plan of management specific to the patient's presentation.
+Evidence-based care within a biopsychosocial model is emphasized.
+Learning is optimized by guest lecturers and expert panel presentations.
+Clinical skills and knowledge are reinforced through observation in the clinic and experiences in the Simulation Laboratory, OSCE, Experiential Learning Sessions and Grand Rounds.

 CT 3306 Chiropractic Skills III